TKomericki/Rhetos-wiki/Rhetos-DSL-syntax.md

 ### References

 * A reference to another statement is a list of the statement's identifiers (the feature's name), separated by a dot.
   In the example above, `Demo.Region` after `BelongsTo` is a reference to the second entity.

 ## Comments

 Single-line comments begin with a double slash (`//`).

-## Flat vs. embedded statements
+## Flat vs. nested statements

 Rhetos reads the DSL scripts as a set of somewhat independent statements (with references between them).
-Embedding a block of statements within another statement is just an optional syntactic sugar.
+Writing a block of statements nested within another statement is just an optional syntactic sugar.

 The following script is semantically identical to the example above: